What are Contingent Shares?

 The term was that if Company Y exceeds $80 per share as the market price of the common share during the year 2015 or currently, then Company X will issue 50,000 additional shares in the year 2016.

-But as Company Y has already exceeded the goal of $80 per share as the market price in the year 2014 and the market price of common shares of Company Y in the year 2014 was $100 per share.
-Should we include contingent shares in the year 2014?
+But Company Y has already exceeded the goal of $80 per share as the market price in 2014.
+And the market price of common shares of Company Y in the year 2014 was $100 per share.
+So should we include contingent shares in the year 2014?

 Was the condition met in 2014?
 The answer is YES.
 We should include conditional issuable shares whenever the goal is met.